MKmknd/bouffier-java/README.md

 # Bouffier Java
 This is a tool for converting a Java source to an AST representation.

-The AST file supports the following formats:
+This tool supports the following formats for the generated AST files:
 - yaml
 - xml

 ## Usage
 ### `BOUFFIER_JAVA_PROJECT_PATH`
-The specified directory contains Java sources and AST representations (default is `/bouffier-java-project`)
+The specified directory that contains Java sources and AST representations in the docker image (default is `/bouffier-java-project`)

-This directory should be the following composition.
+This directory should be the following composition:

 ```bash
 projects/